tilera/node/doc/api/tls.markdown

 attacks.

 To mitigate this, renegotiations are limited to three times every 10 minutes.
-An error is emitted on the [tls.TLSSocket][] instance when the threshold is exceeded.
+An error is emitted on the [CleartextStream][] instance when the threshold is exceeded.
 The limits are configurable:

   - `tls.CLIENT_RENEG_LIMIT`: renegotiation limit, default is 3.